sequana/sequana/doc/developers.rst

 automatically the file sequana_summary_count_SAMPLE.json.
 Note that they may be named differently; for instance, sample/sequana_summary.json

-In ./sequana/multiqc directoty, add a file called pipeline_count.py
+In ./sequana/multiqc directory, add a file called pipeline_count.py

 - Take as example the already existing file such as pacbio_qc.py
 - update the sequana/multiqc/__init__.py to add the search pattern for your input (here summary_count*.json)